Personalised for LOCAL students.

 Code Subject Elective Description Year Semester

-BAC105 ACCOUNTING FOR MANAGERS Core This subject introduces students to the concepts of accounting and management decision- making; and provides accounting and decision-making skills to apply in the business context.
-Students will develop knowledge of business analysis, financial planning, performance management and costing principles so as to make effective management decisions.
-This subject also introduces the regulatory framework, tax and ethics.
-1
+ACC101 Accounting For Managers Core This subject introduces students to the concepts of accounting and management decision-making; and provides accounting and decision-making skills to apply in the business context.
+You will develop knowledge of business analysis, financial planning, performance management, and costing principles to make effective management decisions.
+This subject also introduces organisational theory, ethics, business strategies and cash flow.
+1 1

-BAC111 INTRODUCTION TO BUSINESS LAW Core The aim of this subject is to introduce students to the fundamentals of law in a business context.
-The subject introduces students to the framework of the Australian legal system and to the business structures operating in Australia and provides an overview of some of the major areas of the law that impact on commercial activities.
-The subject examines the Australian legal system, the way laws are made and areas of the law that are relevant to the operation of businesses including contracts, torts, consumer protection, competition law, insurance law, business entity law, business ownership and workplace law.
-1
+ACC102 Introduction to Business Law Core The aim of this subject is to introduce students to the fundamentals of law in a business context.
+The subject introduces students to the framework of the Australian legal system and to the business structures operating in Australia.
+It provides an overview of some of the major areas of the law that impact on commercial activities.
+The subject examines the Australian legal system, the way laws are made and areas of the law that are relevant to the operation of businesses including contracts, torts, consumer protection, competition law, insurance law, business entity law, bankruptcy law and employment and workplace law.
+1 1

-BAC211 ACCOUNTING INFORMATION SYSTEMS Core Accounting Information Systems are an essential component of today’s organisations as they support managers in planning and controlling operations, improve problem-solving and decision-making in organisations, and provide information for financial accounting reports and external financial reporting.
-This subject introduces students to the role of accounting information systems in organisations, transactions processing, business processes, information flows and information technology, systems design and development, internal control, audit procedures, ethics related to accounting information systems, risk and security (fraud minimisation) issues, database management systems, enterprise resource planning systems and e-commerce.
-This subject provides students with the practical skills and the assessment of identifying, evaluating and justifying the selection of a commercially available accounting information system software package suited to a small to medium sized business.
-2
+ACC205 Accounting Information Systems Core Accounting Information Systems are an essential component of today’s organisations as they support managers in planning and controlling operations, improve problem-solving and decision-making in organisations, and provide information for internal and external financial and sustainability reporting.
+This subject introduces students to the role of accounting information systems in organisations, transactions processing, business processes, information flows and information technology, systems design and development, internal control, risk, and security (fraud minimisation) issues, database management systems, ethics related to accounting information systems, enterprise resource planning systems and e-commerce.
+This subject provides students with the practical skills and the assessment of identifying, evaluating, and justifying the selection of a commercially available accounting information system software package and using it for better decision making.
+2 2

 Attend an Information Session